China's economy is going backwards - KTVZ

 It has also become harder for firms to pass the higher prices to consumers, because of the impact Covid restrictions have having on customer demand.
 That has translated to even lower employment.

-“Some companies, affected by the drop in orders, laid off workers to lower costs,” Wang said.
+“Some companies, affected by the drop in orders, laid off workers to lower costs,” said Wang Zhe, senior economist for Caixin Insight Group.
 The measure for employment in the services sector has been under 50 for four consecutive months, the survey showed.

 The data came just hours after China reported a steep drop in tourist spending for the Labor Day national holiday.